jamesyang124/play-with-category-theory/chapter2.md

 1. We work in the category `Hask` and its subcategories.
 2. Objects are **types**.
 3. Morphisms are **functions**.
-4. Things that take a type and return another type are type constructors.
+4. Things that take a type and return another type are **type constructors**.
 5. Things that take a function and return another function are higher-order functions.
 6. Typeclasses, along with the polymorphism they provide, make a nice way of capturing the factthat in category theory things are often defined over a number of objects at once.